Safety Systems

 Visibility

 Cars that are this small and low are not very visible.
 There are a some muppet drivers out there but, there are also a large number of drivers with poor eyesight.
 As every motorcyclist should know, anything you can do to make yourself more visible is good.
 This is especially true in the autumn and winter months when the sun is low.
-It also applies in the summer months, when the many B-roads are shaded by tree canopies.
+It also applies in the summer months, when many B-roads are shaded by tree canopies.

 In my Fisher Fury R1 I usually drive around with low-beam headlights on.
 I would use just the side lights which are LED but, these are not bright enough in my view.
 Ideally, I'd like to have some very bright LED daytime running lights.